AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-51846-internal-error-as-levels-of-rest-api-payload-are-not-validated.md

 ## Issue

-An "Internal Error" occurs as all levels of REST API payload are not validated.
+An "Internal Error" occurs as all levels of [!DNL REST API] payload are not validated.

 <u>Steps to reproduce</u>: